Home > Resources > How to record sound from Mac via Audacity

 Step 4.
 You can then play the recorded audio and clip it before exporting it on the computer.

-With the AppGeeker Screen Recorder, you are also able to record video on your Mac and perform simple modifications on it.
+With the Appgeeker Screen Recorder, you are also able to record video on your Mac and perform simple modifications on it.
 Besides, multiple formats are offered in the tool for exportation of captured video and audio.

 Step 1.
 Download and install Soundflower.
 Open it on your computer.